Ear wax removal candles (or ear candling) are an alternative method for removing excess wax, however this process is not medically proven.

-People are often tempted to use unconventional methods to clear their ears, such as ear candling - the process of using ear wax removal candles to treat the ears.
-This is an alternative treatment, which is claimed to not only remove ear wax but also have a general positive effect over the body and mind.
+People are often tempted to use unconventional methods to clear their ears, such as ear candling.
+This is the process of using ear wax removal candles to treat the ears.
+This is an alternative treatment, which practitioners claim not only removes ear wax but also has a general positive effect over the body and mind.

 Those who practice ear candling believe that the flame is able to create a vacuum that extracts the dead debris, parasites, mold, and cerumen from the ear.
 The hollow candle is made of a cloth soaked in wax and one of its ends is inserted into the external ear canal, while the other one is lit.
 The candle is usually held in an especially designed plate or plug, in order to provide some protection from the flame and the melting wax.
 This ongoing burning of flame and candle wax is believed to then cleanse the ear.

-Although ear wax removal candles have their supporters, it is not medically proven to have any positive effects over the ear and in fact is considered dangerous by some.
+Although ear wax removal candles have their supporters, there is no medical proof that they have any positive effects over the ear.
+In fact some professionals consider it to be dangerous.

 Complications that can occur are quite serious and include: